msyamkumar/cs220-s22-projects/p9/rubric.md

 -1 if the y-axis label is not "median rating"

 ## Q14
--5 if answer is hardcoded without working code.
+TA NOTE: Report to saurabh if a student failed this test -5 if answer is hardcoded without working code.
 -1 if the variable from Q12 is not used